sixteenmillimeter/GNAL/docs/README.md

 * [ADMesh](https://github.com/admesh/admesh)
 * (optional) [POV-Ray](http://www.povray.org/download/)

+<a name="scripts"></a>
 ### Build Scripts

 Running any of the build scripts scripts--`scripts/v1.sh`, `scripts/v2.sh` or `scripts/v3.sh`--will start an OpenSCAD build process of all components and will log stats about the resulting files and render times to `notes/v1.csv`,  `notes/v2.csv` or `notes/v3.csv`.

 Keep in mind that V1 and V2 compile times are extremely long and all scripts will use an entire CPU core at 100% utilization while rendering.
 It's best to run these scripts in the background on a powerful machine or better yet, not at all.
-See the `stl` folder for pre-compiled STL files for 3D printing or the [releases page](/releases/latest) for .zip and .tar.gz archives of all versions.
+See the `stl` folder for pre-compiled STL files for 3D printing or the [releases page](https://github.com/sixteenmillimeter/GNAL/releases) for .zip and .tar.gz archives of all versions.

 These scripts will render STL files, PNG images of the files and capture metadata about the render process while doing so.